TJmask/Jietang.github.io/_pages/about.md

 ## Interests

 * I am a big fan of music.
 Once I established a music band and I was the leading singer.
 * I love long-distance running.
-I ran the third-ring road in Chengdu(30 miles) within 2 days.
+I completed running the third-ring road in Chengdu(30 miles) within 2 days.